15 minutes per day

 An even better idea is to listen to the audio book and at the same time read the words in the actual book.

-Watch your favorite tv programs in English while reading the subtitles.
+Watch your favorite tv programs in your target language while reading the subtitles in your native language (and you can switch it around).

-Social Media – join English speaking groups, follow English speaking teams and players so you can read their posts each day.
+Social Media – join English/Spanish speaking groups, follow English/Spanish speaking teams and players so you can read their posts each day.

 Writing

-You can write out your training sessions in English and note down key phrases that you could use.
+You can write out your training sessions and note down key phrases that you could use in your target language.

 Listening